ggarra13/mrv2/docs/sphinx/en/user_docs/overview.rst

   - Create any number of playlists, save them into an .otio file, and edit them with the built-in editing tools.
-  - Drag and drop to reorder and organise media and playlists.

 **Annotations and Notes**